tmilev/calculator/examples/readme_template.md

 The calculator is a substitution engine and does not distinguish between "operators" and "regular functions" except for the different syntax with which these are entered.
 For example, the expressions "a+b" and "add(a,b)" are equivalent.

-Every operator/function in the calculator corresponds to one or more internal function, which we call handlers.
-For example, the function/operator "a+b" can be handled by more than 40 different handlers.
+Calculator functions come in two flavors: user-defined expression substitutions and built-in functions.
+Every built in function/operator corresponds to one or more internal C++ functions ("handlers").
+For example, the function/operator "a+b" can be handled by more than 40 different such functions.
 Each handler either substitutes the expression "a+b" with a new one, or leaves it intact.
-If multiple handlers are available, the first applicable one is used.
-The order of the handlers is the same as the order in the documentation below.
+When multiple handlers are available, the first applicable one is used (here, applicable = actually changes the expression).
+The order in which the handlers are applied is the same as the order in the documentation below.

-The users can dynamically add their own substitution rules to the built-in handlers.
+In addition to the built-in functions, the users can dynamically add their own substitution rules.
 Users can also turn on and off any of the built-in handlers.

 ## Detecting "infinite" substutions.